openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/annotations/annotations.rst

     class Position {/*body*/} // compile-time error: duplicate identifier

-An annotation declaration does not define a type, so a type alias can not be applied to the annotation:
+An annotation declaration does not define a type, so a type alias can not be applied to the annotation and it can not be used as an interface:

 .. code-block:: typescript
    :linenos:

     @interface Position {}
     type Pos = Position // compile-time error

+    class A implements Position {} // compile-time error

 |